Skip to content

 B.A.
 Architecture, University of California, Berkeley (2007)

-Dissertation: Measured, Marked, Modeled: Becoming with the Urban Landscape
+Dissertation: Measured, Marked, Modeled: Becoming with the Urban Landscape.
+Chair: Thaisa Way.

 Currently: Assistant Professor of Landscape Architecture, University of British Columbia